eclipse/epsilon-website/mkdocs/docs/doc/picto/index.md

 ## Extending Picto

 Picto provides two extension points (`org.eclipse.epsilon.picto.pictoSource` and `org.eclipse.epsilon.picto.viewContentTransformer`) that can be used to add support for other Eclipse-based editors.
-Please see this [plugin.xml](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/plain/plugins/org.eclipse.epsilon.picto.plantuml/plugin.xml), which shows how these extension points were used to integrate PlantUML with Picto.
+Please see this [plugin.xml](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/plain/plugins/org.eclipse.epsilon.picto.plantuml/plugin.xml), which shows how these extension points were used to integrate Picto with different technologies, such as [PlantUML](https://plantuml.com/) or [Mermaid](https://github.com/mermaid-js/mermaid).

 ## Using Picto in standalone mode / with many models